 Security Officers or System Administrators can deactivate this behavior in the conpal LAN Crypt configuration via a group policy (GPO) in Windows.
 By default, this function is already activated in conpal LAN Crypt.
-If Persistent Encryption is deactivated, then encrypted files will be made plain text copies if they are copied / moved to a storage location for which no encryption rule applies.
+If Persistent Encryption is deactivated, encrypted files will be decrypted and stored in plain text, when they are copied / moved to a location which is not defined in the encryption rule.